oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The following additional parameters are RECOMMENDED to be present in a Txn-Token Request:

 * `request_context` OPTIONAL.
 This parameter contains a JSON object which represents the context of this transaction.
 * `request_details` OPTIONAL.
 This parameter contains a JSON object which contains additional details about the request.
-This could include API parameters,  criteria or other details the requester would like to pass to the TTS.
+This could include API parameters, authorization criteria or other details the requester would like to pass to the TTS.
 The TTS uses this data along with other information at its disposal to construct the txct JSON object (if required).

 All parameters are encoded using the "application/x-www-form-urlencoded" format per Appendix B of {{RFC6749}}.